dcsaorg/DCSA-Reefer/README.md

 This reference implementation does not do any authentication/authorization and should not be used in production as is.
-Using this as is in production would expose data for all parties to all other parties with out checking weather they should have access.
+Using this as is in production would expose data for all parties to all other parties without checking whether they should have access.